Click images to zoom in

 Wear debris from the scored bores is very hard, and abrasive.
 Engines operated with scored cylinder bores will suffer multitudes of collateral damages due to this wear debris being suspended in the engine’s oil supply, and being circuilated to all internal components.

-This fuel contaminated oil then loses it’s ability to protect the engine components, further increasing wear throughout the engine, as well as the cylinders.
+Further, fuel contaminated oil then loses its ability to protect the engine components, further increasing wear throughout the engine, as well as the cylinders.

 Diagnosis of this failure often begins with tests using an “electronic ear”.
 Listening for the root of the noises the engine is making will clearly define this issue to those with an experienced, trained ear.
 Those that lack extensive, direct experience with the M96/97 engines may still believe this is a failure of a valve lifter.
 Trust that it is not in 95% of the cases we have seen first- hand.

 Often times shops less than experienced with this failure will choose visual “bore scope” procedures to view the “scoring”.
 Note that this method only works in advanced cases, (stage 3 &4 failure) where scoring has traveled further up the bore, and can be seen.
 In early stages, the scoring starts at the bottom of the cylinders, and is covered up by the piston while positioned at “BDC” for the visual inspection to be carried out.
 This often fools those that perform this test, as they see nothing wrong.
 Typically, since no scoring is visible, it supports the aforementioned narrative that the failure is a “lifter”.
 It is often at this time that thousands of dollars become wasted, performing a “lifter job” that does not address the issues at all.